linkerd/rfc/design/0004-multicluster-phase-2.md

   number of gateways and each of these has the ability to route to any service on the cluster because of the sharing of trust roots.
-* The following annotations are no longer needed on the gateway service because they will be moved to a config file:
+* The following annotations are no longer needed on the gateway service because they will be moved to a custom resource:
   * mirror.linkerd.io/gateway-identity
   * mirror.linkerd.io/multicluster-gateway
   * mirror.linkerd.io/probe-path